mandakan/life-compass/user_stories/user_story_1_3_rate_life_areas.md

 ## ❓ Refinement Questions

 - Should users be allowed to reorder life areas based on importance after setting their ratings?
+Yes.
 - What specific visual feedback should be implemented upon rating changes—just color/highlight changes, or animations as well?
+Nothing to distracting but something that gives a nice visual experience.
 - Are there any preferences between slider controls and numeric input fields for these ratings?
+Let's go with slider controls to start with.
 - Should there be a confirmation prompt for significant changes, or do we go with auto-save for all rating updates?
+Auto-save for all updates.
 - How should non-numeric or out-of-bound inputs be handled?
 Should there be error messages or input masks?
+With a slider this should not be a problem but if there are out-of-bounds inputs then display an error in the same way as for duplicate names.
 - In cases where ratings influence other parts of the application (e.g., aggregated reporting), what are the expected interactions or recalculations?
+Non at this point.
 - Have any parts of this feature already been partially implemented (for example, in the LifeAreaCard component) that need to be revisited or integrated with these requirements?
+Yes.
+Revisit the existing component LifeAreaCard and CreateLifeCompass.
+Some of the features are already implemented.

 ## 📚 Additional Context